Frederick Frank (businessman)

-Frederick Frank CFA (born May 31, 1932, Salt Lake City, Utah) was an investment banker, with more than 50 years of experience on Wall Street.
+Frederick Frank (May 31, 1932 – September 11, 2021) was an American banker, with more than 50 years of experience on Wall Street.

 He is considered the first investment banker to have specialized in the areas of biotechnology, pharmaceuticals, and health care services.

 As of 2014, Frank became a founder and chair of EVOLUTION Life Science Partners.
 He previously served as vice chairman of Lehman Brothers, Barclays Capital, and the Peter J. Solomon Company.

 He is credited as lead underwriter for over 125 IPOs and as a negotiator in over 75 mergers and acquisitions.

 Frank was chosen as one of the top 100 contributors to biotechnology in 2005.

 Early life and education

 Frederick Frank was born on May 31, 1932, to Simon Frank and Suzanne (Seller) Frank of Salt Lake City, Utah.
 Simon Frank ran a men's wear business established by his father, Arthur Frank.
 He completed high school at Hotchkiss School in Lakeville, Connecticut in 1950.

 Frank graduated in the class of 1954 from Yale University with a degree in philosophy.
-He served in the U.S. Army in Europe from 1954-1956, much of the time in Paris, France at Supreme Headquarters Allied Powers Europe (SHAPE).
+He served in the U.S. Army in Europe from 1954 to 1956, much of the time in Paris, France at Supreme Headquarters Allied Powers Europe (SHAPE).
 After returning to the United States, he received an MBA from Stanford Graduate School of Business in 1958.